b. 1965, Bellville, South Africa

 Johann Louw graduated with a Masters in Fine Art from Stellenbosch University in 1992, and has since exhibited to great critical acclaim both in South Africa and abroad.
 In 2007, the Sanlam Art Collection presented a mid-career retrospective as a tribute to Louw’s extensive output and distinguished career over the past two decades.
 This exhibition toured the country in 2008 and 2009, and was accompanied by a publication on the artist.

-Solo exhibitions include: Der Abschied at SMAC Gallery in Johannesburg, South Africa in 2017; Loog at SMAC Gallery in Stellenbosch, South Africa in 2016; New Paintings in 2010 at SMAC in Stellenbosch, Terugkoms van Cythera (Return from Cythera) in 2013 at SMAC in Cape Town and Gestaltes, an exhibition of large scale works on paper at SMAC in Cape Town, in 2014.
+Solo exhibitions include: Lacrimosa at SMAC Gallery in Cape Town, South Africa in 2019; Der Abschied at SMAC Gallery in Johannesburg, South Africa in 2017; Loog at SMAC Gallery in Stellenbosch, South Africa in 2016; New Paintings at SMAC Gallery in Stellenbosch, South Africa in 2010; Terugkoms van Cythera (Return from Cythera) at SMAC Gallery in Cape Town in 2013; and Gestaltes, an exhibition of large scale works on paper at SMAC Gallery in Cape Town, South Africa in 2014.
 The University of Johannesburg Art Gallery presented his Et in Arcadia Ego in 2013.

-Louw is currently participating in the Stellenbosch University’s Centenary Exhibition entitled Forward?
+Louw recently participated in Stellenbosch University’s Centenary Exhibition entitled Forward?
 Forward!
-Forward … This exhibition is a future-oriented centenary exhibition of 100 artworks depicting the future of Stellenbosch University and higher education in Africa.
+Forward … The exhibition was a future-oriented centenary exhibition of 100 artworks depicting the future of Stellenbosch University and higher education in Africa.
 Forward?
 Forward!
-Forward… opened on 5 December 2018 and will run until 30 April 2019.
+Forward… which opened on 5 December 2018 and ran until 30 April 2019.

 Gaze | Erdmann Contemporary | Cape Town, South Africa | 2007